eclipse-archived/ceylon-lang.org/blog/2011-09-26-site-improvements.md

 disambiguate the generated one.

 The long and the short of this is that we can now easily and accurately link into the middle of documents.
-The /caveat/ is that you should be aware that changing the first few words of a paragraph (or the text of a heading) is likely to break any links which point to it.
+The *caveat* is that you should be aware that changing the first few words of a paragraph (or the text of a heading) is likely to break any links which point to it.
 To prevent such broken links you can always use an explicit `<a name="">` at the relevant point.